-Biogenic CO_2 including the biogenic share of CO_2 arising due to the incineration of municipal waste constitutes an eligible carbon source provided the sustainability and GHG criteria are met.
-Compliance with the criteria could be assumed if the installation producing the CO_2 is exempt from demonstrating compliance with the sustainability criteria, (e.g. if the installation has a rated thermal input below the applicable threshold).
+Biogenic CO_2 , including the biogenic share of CO_2 arising from the incineration of municipal waste, constitutes an eligible carbon source, provided that the sustainability and GHG emissions savings criteria are met.
+Compliance with these criteria may be assumed if the installation producing the CO_2 is exempt from demonstrating compliance with the sustainability criteria, (e.g. if the installation has a rated thermal input below the applicable threshold).

-Biogenic CO_2 stemming from processes which are out of the scope of the sustainability and greenhouse gas saving criteria of RED II are also eligible.
+Biogenic CO_2 stemming from processes which are out of the scope of the sustainability and GHG emissions saving criteria of Revised Directive EU/2018/2001 are also eligible.

-In case of a CO_2 stream including both fossil-based and biogenic CO_2 the rules of the mass balance system should be applied.
-Accordingly, it is possible to consider all CO_2 taken from the stream biogenic, provided the amount of biogenic CO_2 taken from the stream does not exceed the amount of biogenic CO_2 that is included in the mixture.
-The appropriate period of time for achieving the mass balance is 3 months22.
+In the case of a CO_2 stream that includes both fossil-based and biogenic CO_2 , the rules of the mass balance system shall be applied.
+Accordingly, it is possible to consider all CO_2 taken from the stream biogenic, provided that the amount of biogenic CO_2 taken from the stream does not exceed the amount of biogenic CO_2 included in the mixture.
+The appropriate period of time for achieving the mass balance is three (3)months21.

-Captured CO_2 stemming from a fuel that is deliberately combusted for the specific purpose of producing the CO_2 and CO_2 , the capture of which has received an emissions credit under other provisions of the law shall not be included.
+Captured CO2 stemming from a fuel that is deliberately combusted for the specific purpose of producing the CO2 and CO2, the capture of which has received an emissions credit under other provisions of the law, shall not be included.

-All sources of CO_2 can be used.
-However, some CO_2 sources make it challenging to achieve the 70% GHG savings threshold:
+All sources of CO2 can be used.
+However, some CO2 sources make it challenging to achieve the 70% GHG savings threshold:

-CO_2 from sources listed under a) to d) above thus have a factor e{ex-use} of 1 kg{CO2eq}/kg{CO2} .
-CO_2 from other sources has a factor e{ex-use} of 0 kg{CO2eq}/kg{CO2} .

-Captured CO_2 stemming from a fuel that is deliberately combusted for the specific purpose of producing the CO_2 has a factor e{ex-use} of 0 kg{CO2eq}/kg{CO2} .
+- CO2 from sources listed under a) to e) above thus have a factor e{ex-use} of 1 kg{CO2eq}/kg{CO2}.
+CO2 from other sources has a factor e{ex-use} of 0 kg{CO2eq}/kg{CO2}. - Captured CO2 stemming from a fuel that is deliberately combusted for the specific purpose of producing the CO2 has a factor e{ex-use} of 0 kg{CO2eq}/kg{CO2}.

-In a situation where biomass is burned for electricity production, the CO2 captured from this process for fuel processing is not considered 'deliberately combusted for the specific purpose of producing the CO_2 ' if an economically meaningful use of the energy stemming from the combustion takes place.
-Economically meaningful uses of the energy would comprise for instance cases where the energy is sold or required for the operation of own production facilities including the RFNBO plant.
+In a situation where biomass is burned for electricity production, the CO_2 captured from this process for fuel processing is not considered "deliberately combusted for the specific purpose of producing the CO_2 " if an economically meaningful use of the energy stemming from the combustion takes place.
+Economically meaningful uses of the energy would comprise, for instance, cases where the energy is sold or required for the operation of own production facilities including the RFNBO plant.